hmrc/agent-client-enrolments/README.md

-# enrolments-orchestrator
+# agent-client-enrolments

 ## Summary

 Agents and Traders require the capability to have their accounts and associated access suspended and terminated, the service is to fulfil this functionality.

-The enrolments-orchestrator service exposes a single API call:
+The agent-client-enrolments service exposes a single API call:

-### DELETE /enrolments-orchestrator/agents/:ARN?terminationDate={termination Long}
+### DELETE /agent-client-enrolments/agents/:ARN?terminationDate={termination Long}

  - terminationDate is optional, in milliseconds.
 Defaults to the current time